 A function was added to PSU Alerts to restore those files.
 After clearing your profile and logging back on, bookmarks can be restored via the Preferences option.
 Click the white paw in the notification tray, then select Preferences.
 You will have to run Firefox first to create an empty profile for a place to restore the bookmarks to, but you don't have to do that with Chrome.

 Note: since these bookmarks are backed up every day, if, after you clear your profile, you run Chrome or Firefox and do not restore your saved bookmarks, the new (empty) bookmark file will be backed up that night, so you must restore the saved bookmarks right away.
-If your backup files are overwriten by the backup job, the old copies might be retrived from the UBackup service.
+If your backup files are overwritten by the backup job, the old copies might be retrieved from the UBackup service.

 Occasionally an error may occur and you might get a message that you were logged on with a temporary profile.
 You should try logging off and on again, or try a different computer.